sharondrinkwaard/battleship-game/README.md

 - input of the player is not catched yet.
 When input is bigger than 5 an error occurs and quits the game.
 FIXED

 - When player does not give 2 coordinates, the game breaks.
+FIXED

+- Restart function restarts the game but does not restart the game boards.
+The board of the previous game is being displayed

 ## testing